-Once you’ve landed in Singapore, there are some things to do that will ensure you’re ready to start living and studying in this vibrant city.
+There are some things to prepare and do that will ensure you’re ready to start living and studying in this vibrant city.

 You are required to be in Singapore for the scheduled orientation session for new students.
-This is normally held one week before the commencement of the trimester.
+This is normally held one to two weeks before the commencement of the trimester.

 Before you leave your country, you must ensure you have done the following: